 Mind :Air, Water, Fire

 Here are spells as listed by school: (I am currently filling out their profiles in the "breakdown" of each schools spells".
 Also you might notice that some spells cross schools.
 They can be called upon from either school.
-Light Magic:

 Cure light wounds